Benjination/LearnLeaf/README.md

 ## Features

 - **Add Subjects**: Organize your assignments by adding different subjects.
 - **Track Assignments**: Input assignment details including title, description, and due date.
 - **Due Date Notifications**: Receive alerts when assignments are nearing their due dates.
 - **User-Friendly Interface**: Navigate the app with ease, making assignment management simple and efficient.
+- **Projects Management**: Create and organize projects linked to subjects, allowing you to group related tasks under larger goals.
+- **Task References**: Tasks can now reference both subjects and projects for better organization and tracking.
+- **Firestore Integration**: All data is securely stored and synced in real-time using Firestore, ensuring your work is always backed up and accessible.
+- **Enhanced Notifications**: Receive smarter, more timely reminders for both individual tasks and project milestones.
+- **Streamlined Navigation**: Improved UI for easy switching between Subjects, Projects, and Tasks.
+- **Quick Add & Edit**: Add or edit subjects, projects, and tasks quickly from anywhere in the app.
+- **Comprehensive Dashboard**: View all upcoming tasks, project deadlines, and subject workloads in one customizable dashboard.

 ## Getting Started

 ### Installation

-1. Download the LearnLeaf Organizer App from https://learnleaf-organizer.netlify.app/
+1. Download the LearnLeaf Organizer App from [https://learnleaf-organizer.netlify.app/](https://learnleaf-organizer.netlify.app/)
 2. Install the app on your device.
 3. Open the app and create an account or log in.

 ### Usage

-1. **Add a Subject**: Navigate to the "Subjects" tab and click on "Add Subject."
+1. **Add a Subject**:
+   Navigate to the "Subjects" tab and click on "Add Subject."
 Enter the subject name and save.

+2. **Create a Project**:
+   Go to the "Projects" tab, click "Add Project," select the related subject(s), and enter project details.

+3. **Create a Task**:
-2. **Create an Task**: Go to the "Tasks" tab, click "Add Task," and fill in the details including the subject, title, description, and due date.
+   Go to the "Tasks" tab, click "Add Task," and fill in the details including the subject, project (optional), title, description, and due date.

+4. **Set Notifications**:
-3. **Set Notifications**: Ensure notifications are enabled in your device settings to receive reminders about upcoming assignments.
+   Ensure notifications are enabled in your device settings to receive reminders about upcoming assignments and project milestones.

 ## Support

-For any questions or issues, please contact our support team at learnleaforganizer@gmail.com.
+For any questions or issues, please contact our support team at [learnleaforganizer@gmail.com](mailto:learnleaforganizer@gmail.com).

 ## Contributing